Am I A Suitable Weight For Surgery?

 BMI or Body Mass Index is a calculation of how much body fat you are carrying on your body frame.
 To calculate your BMI, visit the Heart Foundation BMI Calculator.

 During your initial assessment with CosMeditour, your weight, height, and BMI will be discussed in relation to how this may impact your safety and surgical results.
-If your BMI is considered too high, we may ask you to work toward a lower BMI before you can proceed with surgery.

 What does my BMI need to be for surgery?